Analysis | These no-fly zone polls still won’t fly

 Thankfully, a pollster has stepped forward to assist.
 Unfortunately, we probably still don’t really know the answer.

-In a pair of new polls, YouGov noted to respondents what this would likely entail: Shooting down Russian planes.
+In a pair of new polls, YouGov noted to respondents what this would was likely to entail: Shooting down Russian planes.
 But curiously, that seemed to depress support in one poll, while making very little difference in the other.

 Its poll for U.S. News and World Report asked separate questions to half of its sample (emphasis added):

-- “Would you support or oppose the U.S. enforcing a no-fly zone over Ukraine?”, and ...
+- “Would you support or oppose the U.S. enforcing a no-fly zone over Ukraine?” and

 - “Would you support or oppose the U.S. enforcing a no-fly zone over Ukraine, which would mean the U.S. military would shoot down Russian military planes flying over Ukraine?